 Mark has an understanding of the challenges in working with volunteer boards through personal volunteer experience, including religious and academic Boards and Advisory Boards.
 He is a member of Diabetes Canada’s Audit, Investment & Risk Committee and is a Director on the National Diabetes Trustee Corp.
 Board.

-Ms. Merali is the founder of Naz Pharmacy and Co-Founder of Wellness Pharmacy.
+Nafisa Merali is the founder of Naz Pharmacy and Co-Founder of Wellness Pharmacy.
 The NAZ Wellness Group consists of several pharmacies in the lower mainland area of Vancouver.
-Since 1996 Ms. Merali has been a consulting pharmacist within the NAZ Wellness group and has served in a variety of capacities for the group.
+Since 1996 Nafisa has been a consulting pharmacist within the NAZ Wellness group and has served in a variety of capacities for the group.

-Currently Ms. Merali is a Regional Chapter Chair for Diabetes Canada.
+Currently Nafisa is a Regional Chair for Diabetes Canada.
 Since 2013 she has been a Certified Diabetes Educator and a Diabetes Case Manager.
 Additionally, her current engagements include being a patient advocate for People Living with Crohns and Colitis and a committee member for Fraser Health.
 She was previously on a working group for Vancouver Coastal Health.

-In 2018 Ms. Merali received the Charles Best Award that recognizes a health professional who has made a significant difference across Canada towards improving the quality of life for individuals living with diabetes.
-In 2016 Nafisa received the "Outstanding Health Care Professional Award" from the Vancouver Coastal Region CDA.
-She is serving as a member of Diabetes Canada’s Fund Development Committee.
+In 2018 Nafisa received the Charles H. Best Award that recognizes a health professional who has made a significant difference across Canada towards improving the quality of life for individuals living with diabetes.
+In 2016 Nafisa received the "Outstanding Health Care Professional Award" from Diabetes Canada’s Vancouver Coastal Region.
+She is serving as a member of Diabetes Canada’s Governance & Nominations Committee.

 Jimmy Mui holds the position of Executive Vice President, Corporate Services, Chief Operating Officer and CFO at the Canadian Medical Association.
 He is a Chartered Professional Accountant, CPA, CA and holds a Master of Accounting degree from the University of Waterloo.

 He has held a variety of senior leadership roles across many diverse industries, including CFO at the Canadian Red Cross and Executive Director at the Ottawa Police Service.
-Jimmy has volunteered with several non-profit Boards during his career and is currently serving on the Finance and Audit Committee of the National Dental Examining Board.
+Jimmy has served on several Boards during his career and is currently pursuing the ICD.D designation from the Institute of Corporate Directors.
 He is a member of the Diabetes Canada Board’s Audit, Investment & Risk Committee.